junxit/us-congress-bills-116/metadata.md

 - 2019-12-12 — Placed on the Union Calendar, Calendar No. 270.
 - 2019-12-12 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-339, Part I.
 - 2019-12-12 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-339, Part I.
+- 2019-12-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-12-16 — Considered under suspension of the rules. (consideration: CR H10276-10277)
+- 2019-12-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2548.
+- 2019-12-16 — Mrs. Fletcher moved to suspend the rules and pass the bill, as amended.
+- 2019-12-17 — Considered as unfinished business. (consideration: CR H10600)
+- 2019-12-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-12-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 7 (Roll no. 688). (text: 12/16/2019 CR H10276)
+- 2019-12-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 7 (Roll no. 688).(text: 12/16/2019 CR H10276)